 In Tennessee and across the world educators are facing tough decisions about whether to resume in-person instruction as the COVID-19 Delta variant spreads.
 At the beginning of the pandemic, in an effort to prevent the continued spread of the virus, governments and municipalities everywhere closed schools.
 While it may have helped to slow the spread of COVID-19, school closures have also negatively impacted the well-being of many children and youth.

 Most notably, students in many at-risk communities who were moved to online learning may not have the computer equipment or internet needed for un-interrupted online learning.
 For young students in particular, in-person learning is essential for brain and social development.

-This fall, the CDC released key indicators to help school districts make decisions about in-person learning as things continue to evolve throughout the pandemic.
-In Tennessee, the administration, along with multiple state agencies, including the Department of Education and the Department of Health, partnered to create a web site that offers resources for the safe return to school and child care.
+Last fall, the CDC released key indicators to help school districts make decisions about in-person learning as things continue to evolve throughout the pandemic.
+In Tennessee, the Lee administration, along with multiple state agencies, including the Department of Education and the Department of Health, partnered to create a web site that offers resources for the safe return to school and child care.